patriciogonzalezvivo/ofxPTAMM/README.md

 #ofxPTAMM#

 This addon it´s based on @Akira_At_Asia ofxPTAM addon ( https://github.com/Akira-Hayasaka/ofxPTAM ).
-Insted of using PTAM developed by Georg Klein it use PTAMM by Robert Castle ( http://www.robots.ox.ac.uk/~bob/research/research_ptamm.html ).
+Insted of using PTAM developed by Georg Klein it use PTAMM by Robert Castle ( http://www.robots.ox.ac.uk/~bob/research/research_ptamm.html ) witch manage multiple maps and let you save/load them.

+##Build your own addon libraries##
+This addon it have been build and tested over MacOSX 10.6, MacOSX 10.7 and iOS 5.
+If you have another OS like Linux, or the provide one´s doesn´t work for you here it´s an explanation on how to build by your own.

-First you need to be able to compile PTAMM sources.
-I had a detailed tutorail for MacOSX 10.6 and 10.7 at: http://www.patriciogonzalezvivo.com/blog/?p=547
+- First you need to be able to compile PTAMM sources.
+I had a detailed tutorial for MacOSX 10.6 and 10.7 at: http://www.patriciogonzalezvivo.com/blog/?p=547 .
+Doing some google research you probably found what you need´s to compile it on your OS

-##Prepare everything for seting your addon##

-- Move PTAMM directory inside ofxPTAMM addon and rename it ```include```.
-So at the end every PTAMM source could be found at ```ofxPTAMM/include/```

-- Copy need headers into ```include``` directory and replace your compiled libraries.
+- Once you know that you can compile and run it, let´s move the following PTAMM sources to the ```ofxPTAMM/include/PTAMM/``` ( if you don´t have one, just make it).

+  - ATANCamera.cc
+  - ATANCamera.h
+  - Bundle.cc
+  - Bundle.h
+  - CalibCornerPatch.cc
+  - CalibCornerPatch.h
+  - HomographyIni.cc
+  - HomographyIni.h
+  - KeyFrame.cc
+  - KeyFrame.h
+  - LevelHelpers.h
+  - LICENSE.txt
+  - Map.cc
+  - Map.h
+  - MapLockManager.cc
+  - MapLockManager.h
+  - MapMaker.cc
+  - MapMaker.h
+  - MapPoint.cc
+  - MapPoint.h
+  - MapSerializer.cc
+  - MapSerializar.h
+  - MD5.cc
+  - MD5.h
+  - MD5Wrapper.cc
+  - MD5Wrapper.h
+  - MEstimator.h
+  - MiniPatch.cc
+  - MiniPatch.h
+  - OpenGL.h
+  - PatchFinder.cc
+  - PatchFinder.h
+  - Relocaliser.cc
+  - Relocalizer.h
+  - ShiTomasi.cc
+  - ShiTomasi.h
+  - SmallBlurryImage.cc
+  - SmallBlurryImage.h
+  - SmallMatrixOpts.h
+  - tinyxml_license.txt
+  - tinyxml.cc
+  - tinyxml.h
+  - tinyxmlerror.cc
+  - tinyxmlparser.cc
+  - Tracker.cc
+  - Tracker.h
+  - TrackerData.h
+  - Utils.cc
+  - Utils.h

+- After that you need to copy the requiered libraries inside it´s own ```include``` directory.
+Note: That gvars3 it´s changed from the original.
+I take out some GUI classes and add it some definition sources in order to make it smaller and portable to iOS.
+If you are going to use the compiled libraries.
+Just copy them from your local ```include``` directory and do the same with the compiled libraries from the ```lib``` directory.
+Probably you want to do some thing like this:

 <pre>
 cd ofxPTAMM